zł116.90 tax excl.

 Module with RP2040 microcontroller and digital I2S DAC converter and built-in 3W stereo amplifier, allowing to connect speakers to Raspberry Pi or computer via USB-C. Provides clear sound without the need of using 3.5 mm jack socket and offers easy connection of speakers via screw terminals without soldering.
 It is equipped with a connector for volume encoder and Qw/ST port for integration with other modules via I2C.
 Pimoroni PIM742

-The board with the RP2040 microcontroller equipped with two ARM Cortex-M0+ cores, which work at a frequency of 133 MHz, 264 kB RAM.
-The board also has 2 MB of QSPI flash memory.
-The system can be programmed in C/C++ or MicroPython.
-Waveshare RP2040-LCD-0.96
+The board with the RP2040 microcontroller equipped with two ARM Cortex-M0 + cores operating at a frequency of 133 MHz, 264 kB RAM.
+There is as much as 16 MB of QSPI flash memory on the board.
+The system can be programmed in C / C ++ or microPython.
+Soldered connectors.
+KApico RP2040

 Mechanical keyboard module with LED backlight, encoder and display.
 Based on the RP2040 microcontroller.
 Adafruit 5100